 The Winter Wonders festival transforms Hamilton’s Hendrie Park at the Royal Botanical Gardens into a spectacle of light and sound, with picturesque pathways adorned with festive lights, magical displays and holiday music.
-Located just 20 minutes from our Mount Hope community, this seasonal exposition runs from late November through to early January.
+Located just 20 minutes from our Mount Hope community and 30 minutes from our Cachet Binbrook community, this seasonal exposition runs from late November through to early January.

 Hit the Slopes at Caledon Ski Club & Chicopee Tube Park

 Feel the thrill of skiing or tubing at the Caledon Ski Club in Caledon and Chicopee Tube Park in Kitchener.
 No matter what adventure calls to you, both resorts offer something for everyone.
 Caledon Ski Club is home to 55 acres of skiable terrain with 25 slopes, an outdoor skating rink and 8 kilometers of snowshoe trails, while Chicopee Tube Park is where you’ll find a 250-foot high, 900-foot long tubing hill with six chutes.
 Caledon Ski Club is conveniently located just nine minutes from our Erin Glen community; Chicopee Tube Park is an 18-minute drive from Westwood Village.

 Bundle Up for a Sleigh Ride at Lougheed Farm & Estates

 The Ronettes said it best in their classic yule-time tune Sleigh Ride: It’s lovely weather for a sleigh ride together with you.
 And at the Lougheed Farm & Estates, that’s exactly what you’ll find.
 The farm provides single-horse carriage rides for groups up to 10 people, and is conveniently located under 30 minutes from Generations in the Village of Ayr.